stake-house/eth-wizard/README.md

 # eth2-validator-wizard
-An Eth2 validator installation wizard meant to guide anyone through the different steps to become a fully functional validator on the Eth2 network.
+An Eth2 validator installation wizard meant to guide anyone through the different steps to become a fully functional validator on the Ethereum 2.0 network.
 It will install and configure all the software needed to become a validator.

 ## Disclaimer